HarryZubs/BEATRIX-Arms/README.md

 printFiles contains all of the STL files that are required to be 3D printed for the full robot arm.
 All prints are required to be 30% infill PLA.
-BOM contains all of the parts required to be purchased to complete the robot arm. buildGuide contains a guide to the assembly of the arm.
+BOM contains all of the parts required to be purchased to complete the robot arm. buildGuide contains a guide to the assembly of the arm. schem contains an Altium Designer Schematic file defining the electrical connections for the full system.

 # Software